Ardalan224/Machine-Learning-Deep-learning-training-projects/README.md

 # My ML/DL Projects

 This repository contains various machine learning and deep learning projects for personal practice, experimentation, and learning.
-Some projects are built from tutorials and research papers, and some are my own original code.
+Some projects are built from public tutorials and some are my own original code.

 ## Project Structure